EmaChini/aamas2025/tool/docs/installation_and_usage.md

 To start the application using Docker, follow these steps:

-1. Pull and start the Docker:
+1. Start the Docker:
     ```bash
-    docker pull danielamadori/paco:latest
+    docker build -t paco .
-    docker run -d -p 8000:8000 -p 8050:8050 -p 8888:8888 -it --name PACO danielamadori/paco:latest
+    docker run -d -p 8000:8000 -p 8050:8050 -p 8888:8888 -it --name PACO paco
     docker logs PACO
     ```
-   Note: Replace latest with a specific version number if needed.

 2. Open a browser and navigate to `http://127.0.0.1:8050` to view the app.
 3. Open a browser and navigate to `http://127.0.0.1:8000` to access the application via REST API.
    The docs are available at `http://127.0.0.1:8000/docs`
 4. Open another browser tab and go to `http://127.0.0.1:8888` to access the Jupyter environment.
-   You will find multiple `.ipynb` notebooks available — **we recommend [starting with `tutorial.ipynb`](https://nbviewer.org/github/danielamadori/PACO/blob/main/tutorial.ipynb)**, which provides a guided walkthrough of the main functionalities.
+   You will find multiple `.ipynb` notebooks available — **we recommend [starting with `tutorial.ipynb`](../tutorial.ipynb)**, which provides a guided walkthrough of the main functionalities.

 ### Using Python
 To start the application using Python, follow these steps: